For more information about bibliographic citation, click here for the Citation LibGuide.

 Date: December 2016.

-Look at the detailed record or on the article itself for the DOI.
-If there isn't one, use the name of the database.
+Look at the detailed record or on the article itself for more information.